STIXProject/stixproject.github.io/idioms/features/data-markings/index.md

 As explained above, the `Controlled Structure` field indicates which part of the document the markings apply to.
 Currently, this is implemented using [XPath 1.0](http://www.w3.org/TR/xpath/), a language for selecting portions of XML documents.
 As you would imagine, this means that the data markings structure is currently tied to XML, though notionally this controlled structure field simply indicates which part of the STIX document is being marked and so could be implemented in other document selection languages.

 Note that the controlled structure must EXPLICITLY select ALL nodes that the marking applies to.
 It's not enough to select the parent and assume it applies to all children.
 So a selector for just an Indicator element will only select that element itself, it does not select the indicator content.
-To select that indicator and its children, make sure to use a selector like 'node()' or 'descendant-or-self()' that selects all fields.
+To select that indicator and its children, make sure to use a selector like 'node()' or 'descendant-or-self()' that selects all fields within the given context.
 Note that in XPath, '*' only selects elements, not attributes, and so is not sufficient.

 As an example, here's a small snippet that shows the controlled structure field in a handling construct: